 Mastopexy is a procedure for raising or lifting sagging breasts by changing the size and elevation of the breast tissue.

-Fat grafting, Fat injections, Fat relocation, Fat transplant, Lipomodelling, Body contouring, Autologous fat transfer, Fat redistribution
+Fat grafting, Body contouring, Fat injections, Fat relocation, Fat transplant, Lipo-modelling, Lipo-filling, Autologous fat transfer

 Fat transfer involves removing fat from one part of the body using liposuction, and re-inserting it into another part of the body to add volume to that particular area.